Soccer-Inquiry shows abuse, misconduct 'systemic' in U.S. top-flight NWSL | Sports-Games

 Soccer-Inquiry shows abuse, misconduct 'systemic' in U.S. top-flight NWSL

 "Our investigation has revealed a league in which abuse and misconduct - verbal and emotional abuse and sexual misconduct -had become systemic, spanning multiple teams, coaches, and victims," the Yates' report said.
-U.S. Soccer President Cindy Parlow Cone called the investigation's findings "heartbreaking and deeply troubling."
-The NWSL said it would immediately review the findings.
-A joint investigation between the league and its players' association is ongoing.
+U.S. Soccer founded the NWSL in 2012 and operated as manager, providing logistical and financial support, through 2020.

 An independent investigation released on Monday showed abuse and misconduct "had become systemic" in the top-flight National Women's Soccer League (NWSL) and the governing body U.S. Soccer said it would move immediately to implement reforms.
 NWSL was forced into a reckoning a year ago as a report from The Athletic outlined allegations of sexual abuse by former North Carolina Courage head coach Paul Riley, after speaking to more than a dozen players he had coached since 2010.